mickjc750/str/README.md

 &nbsp;
 # Providing an allocator for strbuf_create().

- **strbuf_create()** may be passed an allocator.
-If you just want strbuf_create() to use stdlib's malloc and free, then simply add -DSTRBUF_DEFAULT_ALLOCATOR_STDLIB to your compiler flags, and pass a NULL to the allocator parameter.
+ **strbuf_create()** *may* be passed an allocator.
+If you just want strbuf_create() to use stdlib's malloc and free, then simply add -DSTRBUF_DEFAULT_ALLOCATOR_STDLIB to your compiler flags, and pass a NULL to the allocator parameter of strbuf_create().
 If you want to check that stdlib's allocation/resize actually succeeded, you can add -DSTRBUF_ASSERT_DEFAULT_ALLOCATOR_STDLIB which uses regular assert() to check this.

  The following strbuf_allocator_t type is defined by strbuf.h